If you’re prepping for McKinsey, you’ve probably heard of the PEI, the Personal Experience Interview.

 Here’s how it looks:

-In my last internship, I improved the efficiency of our client reporting process by automating parts of the workflow.
+During my last internship, I made our client reports faster by automating part of the process.

 3. Adapting Stories to Various Questions